 NJ TRANSIT Mobile App is a travel app developed by NEW JERSEY TRANSIT CORPORATION.
-The last update, v2,024.20, released on August 23, 2024, and it’s rated 4.81 out of 5 based on the latest 228.3K reviews.
-NJ TRANSIT Mobile App is FREE and requires iOS 14.0+ and Android 13 or newer to download.
+Available as a free download, it was updated to v2,024.20 on August 23, 2024, and currently holds a 4.81 out of 5 rating based on 228.3K reviews.
+Before downloading, make sure your device has at least 66 MB of free space and runs Android 13+ or iOS 14.0+.

 Video: NJ TRANSIT Mobile App Overview